tolu360/react-native-google-places/README.md

 	android:name="com.google.android.geo.API_KEY"
 	android:value="YOUR_ANDROID_API_KEY_HERE"/>
 ```
 - The following additional setup steps are optional as they should have been taken care of, for you when you ran `react-native link react-native-google-places`.
-Otherwise;
+Otherwise, do the following or just ensure they are in place;
 - Add the following in your `android/settings.gradle` file:

 ```java